BA in International Studies

 Language Requirements (6 hours minimum)

-For the major, students must complete 6 hours minimum in a single foreign language, beyond the elementary level.
+For the major, students must complete 6 hours minimum in a single second language, beyond the elementary level.

 Could include additional language and literature courses from the language of major study, as well as coursework with an international focus from Philosophy, Religious Studies, Art History, Film Studies, and Civilization courses.

-Could include coursework with an international focus from Geography, History, Political Science, Economics, Anthropology, Sociology, Rural Sociology, Women's and Gender Studies and Peace Studies.
+Could include coursework with an international focus from Geography, History, Political Science, Economics, Anthropology, Sociology, Women's and Gender Studies and Peace Studies.

-The emphasis area options are: East Asian Studies, Environmental Studies, European Studies, International Business, Latin American Studies, Peace Studies, or South Asian Studies.
-Course work with an international focus of the student’s choice allowing the study of one area in depth.
-For all emphasis except International Business, the area is typically related to the foreign language the student is studying.
+Students must complete coursework in an emphasis area of their choice.
+The emphasis area options are: East Asian Studies, Environmental Studies, European Studies, Latin American Studies, Peace Studies, or South Asian Studies.
+The emphasis area is typically related to the second language the student is studying.
 Students are encouraged to take 9 credits from a single department or area.
-The 3-credit capstone experience will complete the 12 hours of credit in the emphasis area.
-The International Business emphasis has a different set of requirements.
+The 3-credit capstone experience will complete the 9 hours of credit in the emphasis area.
+Students also have the option to pursue International Business, which is a dual degree program with a separate set of requirements.
 For details on requirements in an emphasis area, refer to each degree page.

 Capstone Options